Admission Requirements & Eligibility

 - BIOSTATISTICS: competitive applicants will have taken at least one calculus course, a calculus-based

-linear algebra course, elementary statistics course, and have basic computer programming
+linear algebra course, an elementary statistics course, and have basic computer programming

 knowledge.